Summer Book Bash

-Join us at the JCC in West Bloomfield in the Drake parking lot* for an in-person, outdoor celebration of the Detroit Jewish Book Fair and the art of Jewish storytelling.
-This expo-style event will feature Michigan authors, local artists, musicians, and family activities throughout.
+Join us at the JCC in West Bloomfield in the Drake parking lot for an in-person, outdoor celebration of the Detroit Jewish Book Fair and the art of Jewish storytelling.
+This expo-style event will feature Michigan authors, local artists, musicians, and family-friendly activities throughout.

 For safety, masks are required for all guests, even outdoors.

 11am-2pm – Expo featuring Michigan authors, local artists, family-friendly activities, and more

 11am-12:30pm – Klezmer band Klezundheit sets the tone with a fun and eclectic mix of music